 4. The Westin Palace

-The Westin Palace is one of the best Marriott Bonvoy hotels in Madrid and has no club lounge.
+We reviewed the Westin Palace which is one of the best Marriott Bonvoy hotels in Madrid and has no club lounge.
 This hotel should be picked for location, location, location.
 It also Oozes historical significance and is a brilliant Marriott Bonvoy hotel in Madrid.

-This Rewards Category 6 hotel was originally commissioned by King Alfonso XIII in 1912.
-This iconic hotel, now The Westin Palace, Madrid, is located in the renowned Art Walk.
+This hotel was originally commissioned by King Alfonso XIII in 1912.
+This iconic hotel, now The Westin Palace, Madrid, is located on the renowned Art Walk.
 This area links the city’s most enriching museums, El Prado, Reina Sofía, and Thyssen-Bornemisza.
 It is very close to the most important monuments and some of the best tapas restaurants in town.
 If you want a Marriott in the center of town, this is it!

 Topped by a breathtaking stained-glass cupola, La Rotonda Restaurant offers delicious locally sourced market cuisine and serves meals for breakfast, lunch, and dinner.
 Lovers of Asian cuisine will highly appreciate dining at the Asia Gallery and the Green T Sushi bar.
 Any culinary experience will be enhanced with a delicious cocktail at the 1912 Museo Bar.